sagemath/sage/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Put an `x` in all the boxes that apply. -->

-- [ ] The title is concise, informative.
+- [ ] The title is concise and informative.
 - [ ] The description explains in detail what this PR is about.
 - [ ] I have linked a relevant issue or discussion.
 - [ ] I have created tests covering the changes.
 - [ ] I have updated the documentation accordingly.

 ### :hourglass: Dependencies